Terms like credit score, credit report, and credit agencies can trigger nightmares even in the cleanest citizen. It is easy to understand why.

 Most people believe a bad credit score simply means they won’t be able to access a loan.
 While this is not always true, your credit score has a huge impact on your borrowing potential.

 In the worst-case scenario, banks and building societies may indeed reject your application.
-A rejection can be caused either by a poor credit report or by the lack of it.
+Rejection can be caused either by a poor credit report or by the lack of it.
 In fact, young adults with little to no credit history could find it harder to get a loan than those who have a bad credit score.

 A less-than-ideal credit score can also determine lenders to apply higher interest rates.
 If you’re applying for a credit card, the bank could set a low spending limit, and you may find it difficult to raise it.